top of page

 Down in Dodoma there are stores where they sell sanitary napkins.
 But it’s best to bring your own supplies.

-There isn’t an exact address like in western countries.
-The land is about 20 Kilometers west of Dodoma You can go to Google Maps and put in Chihoni Village, Tanzania.
+The land is about 24 Kilometers Northwest of Dodoma.
+You can go to Google Maps and put in Chihoni, Tanzania.

 TRANSPORT